Karl is a longtime freelancer who's passionate about music, art, and writing.

 7DD9’s latest album entitled People’s Album is a study in contrasts that reflects the contrasting and challenging times through which we are now living.
 It expresses much of the current state of uncertainty and wildly fluctuating emotions that we are all experiencing.
-It’s also a musically interesting, well produced album that explores lots of sonic territory and definitely creates mood and atmosphere in the tracks.
+It’s also a musically interesting, well-produced album that explores lots of sonic territories and definitely creates mood and atmosphere in the tracks.

 The repetition in many of the darker tracks is in contrast with the gentler, lighter tracks in which there are beautiful melodic elements that seem to be tinged with a slight wistfulness.
 I put this down to the fact that this is a world in which gentleness is often sad because sometimes it seems so very rare.